harrewarre/harrewarre.github.io/docs/blog/posts/easy-windows-service-debugging.md

 ---
 date: 2015-04-26
+description: Long running processes in a web applicatoin running on IIS is a bad idea.
 slug: easy-windows-service-debugging
-summary: Long running processes in a web applicatoin running on IIS is a bad idea.
 tags:
 - C#
 - Windows Service